-That means users enter a query in the Google search bar and the answer served in position zero, often called the featured snippet, provides them with enough information that they end their search, without clicking on a web link to enter another site.
+That because now when a user enters a query in the Google search bar, the answer served in position zero, often called the featured snippet, frequently provides them with enough information that they end their search, without clicking on a web link to enter another site.

 This came to light thanks to an article posted on Search Engine Land, which notes that “zero-click searches hit an all-time high in June.”
 The author, George Nguyen, actually quotes SparkToro founder Rand Fishkin and his Google clickstream research.

 The article is a good read, as it delves into some implications of this discovery.
 But here’s the TL;DR:

 - Zero-click searches have been on the rise for a few years now, finally reaching about 50% in June 2019 — and this isn’t a trend that’s stopping anytime soon (in September 2019 it hit 56%)